-The first meeting was held at the University of Chicago in May of 2002.
+The first group meeting was held at the University of Chicago in May of 2002.
 The original core of eight institutions included; The University of Chicago, Northwestern University, Moraine Valley Community College, Joliet Junior College, Purdue University Calumet, DePaul University, Northern Illinois University, and Northeastern Illinois University.
 That number has grown to over 80 participating institutions across the country and has gained international recognition.

 The SLATE mission: To support learning and technology in education through communication, collaboration, and innovation while developing and sustaining a community of practice.

 Recognizing that any community needs to adapt and change in order to grow and continue to meet the needs of its participants, SLATE has evolved into a general LMS and teaching technologies support group.
 One example of that is starting to form SIG's (special interest groups) to address issues related to other widely-used LMS products (the first is a Moodle SIG) and specific audiences; faculty, media technologies, technical, and accessibility, to name a few.
 "It is better to keep the community united with the core values and issues that had originally brought it together - and still apply today - then to lose expertise and engagement just because the community has become diverse".